nnja/python/website/content/01-introduction/00-who.md

 {{< figure src="/images/me.jpg" width="20%" title="Nina Zakharenko" >}}
 </a>

 Hi, I'm Nina Zakharenko.
-I'm a Senior Cloud Developer Advocate and Microsoft, focusing on Python.
+I'm a Senior Cloud Developer Advocate at Microsoft, focusing on Python.
 Before Microsoft, I wrote code for other cool companies like Reddit, Meetup, and HBO.
 In my spare time I like drinking scotch and tinkering with wearable electronics.
 I enjoy hiking and snowboarding from my home base in Portland, Oregon.
 I change my hair color regularly.

 I've been involved in the Python community for approximately 6 years.
 During that time I've spoken at multiple Python conferences on a variety of topics, including PyCon US, PyParis, DjangoCon, and even PyCon Russia in Moscow.